Why logic is not a branch of philosophy?

 Logic is a branch of philosophy because philosophy deals with wisdom which correlates with reasoning, you can’t have wisdom without sound reasoning, logic is defined as the way and manner in which people differentiate bad and incorrect reasoning(Fallacy) from Good and correct reasoning.

-READ ALSO: Is it rude to say what to your parents?
+READ ALSO: Is it weird to talk to your pets?

 Which branch of philosophy studies reasoning?